Tesla Drives Away Attempts to Fix Culture of Discrimination

 If history repeats itself, however, this possibility will not come to fruition.
 According to a Bloomberg article, shareholder activists have been unsuccessful thus far in calls for greater transparency about Tesla’s use of mandatory arbitration to address claims of sexual harassment and racial discrimination.
 Whether Tesla will ultimately prevail over its activist investors’ proposals therefore remains to be seen.

 Seek Legal Assistance Today

 Have you been the victim of racial discrimination or sexual harassment in the workplace?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Call us at (201) 801-5103 to schedule a free case evaluation and receive expert legal counsel.